imLIVI/UsingJUnit/README.md

 ## Using JUnit
 ### Description
+In this task you need:
-Write unit tests that automatically check the functionality of the program
+1. Write unit tests that automatically check the functionality of the program

-### Realisation
+### Realization
 I used:
 1. <a href="https://github.com/imLIVI/Abstract-classes"> Project "Bank accounts"</a>
 2. JUnit - framework